 A full-term for a Staff Council Representative is 2-years.
 Odd-numbered districts elect representatives in odd-numbered years, and even districts in even years.
 In districts with multiple representatives, the final decimal numbers indicate election years (i.e. the representative for district 160.1 is elected in odd years, 160.2 in even years).

-The Staff Council Representatives serve on at least one committee and elect officers (Chair, Vice-Chair, Recorder/Secretary, and Parliamentarian) and committee chairs each year.
+The Staff Council Representatives serve on at least one committee and elect officers (Chair, Vice-Chair, Secretary, and Parliamentarian) and committee chairs annually.

 Please see the UT Staff Council Bylaws for more details on committees and the Council’s structure.